Healthy Homes Assessment Te Mata

 What are unreasonable gaps and holes?

-If you can feel external air coming in or the air is clear from a gap or hole that is, it’s most likely a gap or an opening that requirements sealing in somehow.
-Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that let air into or out from the house need to be sealed.
-In the case of an open fireplace is not in use, it can cause draughts and should be blocked off.
-Landlords and property managers are accountable for making sure that such draughts are squelched as much as imaginable.
+If you are able to feel external air flowing in or the sound of a clear draught emanating from a hole or gap or crack, then it’s likely a crack or hole which needs sealing in the way you can.
+Cracks or gaps with large gaps must be stopped permanently.
+Any gaps greater than 3mm that let air into or out from your house require to be sealed.
+In the case of an open fireplace is not in use, it could cause draughts, and should be shut off.
+Landlords and property managers are responsible for making sure such draughts are eliminated whenever possible.

-You don’t need to block holes or gaps in the building.
-For instance, small gaps around doors and windows could be necessary to allow movement of the building when the home gets warmer and cooler, in order to let them be closed and opened instead of instead of being stuck.
-We will check the windows and doors during the Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps which are part of the building.
+For instance, small gaps around doors and windows may be required to allow for the movement of the structure when the house heats and cools, to allow them to be opened and closed rather instead of being stuck.
+We will inspect the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections